mapcode-foundation/mapcode-rest-service/README.md

 ### 2.3.0.0

-* Pretty major release, which includes full Arabic support and changes the way some other alphabets work (including Greek and Hebrew).
+* Important release, which includes full Arabic support and changes the way some other alphabets work (including Greek and Hebrew).

 ### 2.2.4.2